njamster/godot_game_template/README.md

-# game_template
+# Godot Game Template
-This repo serves as the base for my Godot games
+This template serves as a base for my games made with the Godot engine.